kirangosu/blog/reading-challenge.md

 order: 20
 ---

 Dhruv and I planned to take up reading challenge this year, 2023.
 As part of the challenge, Dhruv told me that he could read two books in a month, and hence 24 books in a year.
 And to round it, he agreed to read 25 books this year.
-On the otherhand, me, not as avid reader as him, decided to take up 10 books.
+On the other hand, me, not as avid reader as him, decided to take up 10 books.
 The challenge started on 01-Jan-2023 and below are the books we have read or currently reading.

 <hr/>